“Meyers has the enviable ability to set a scene or evoke an emotion with hardly more than a flick of his pen.”

 Burt Meyers was born in Mesa, Arizona in 1924 and died in Williamsburg, Virginia on October 6, 2023.
 His Indian Service schoolteacher parents raised him and his brothers on various reservations in the Southwest and Pacific Northwest.
 After serving in World War II with the Navy in the Pacific, Meyers graduated from the University of Colorado’s journalism school and became a newspaper reporter.
 In 1956 he joined Time magazine and covered civil rights, Capitol Hill and the White House.
 In 1962 he was a founding editor of the short-lived monthly newsmagazine USA*1, then joined Fortune, from which he retired in 1987.

-In addition to Geronimo’s Ponies and Reservations Reservations, Meyers is the author of The Death at Awahi.
+In addition to Geronimo’s Ponies and Reservations, Meyers is the author of The Death at Awahi.